walteh/extended-embedded-languages/README.md

-This is similar to how you can select syntax highlighting within Markdown documents using a language specifier (e.g. ` ```py `) or switch between HTML, Javascript, and CSS in the same HTML document.
+This is similar to how you can select syntax highlighting within Markdown documents using a language specifier (e.g. ` ```py `) or switch between HTML, JavaScript, and CSS in the same HTML document.

 ## Features